bxvd/comp30023-webcrawler/README.md

 ## Description

-The goal of this project is to have the following functionality:
+The goal is to have implemented the functionality of:
 1. Web crawling
 2. HTTP communication
 3. HTML parsing